 The tiny amount of funding this disease receives is absolutely shocking – only a few dollars per patient per year in the U.S. Here’s a comparison of funding as compared to disease prevalence for ME/CFS and some better known diseases, and here’s information about year-on-year funding.

 One other thing: Do not bother with the Wikipedia entry for CFS.
 It is an edit war with loggorhhea, mostly being won by those who deny the abundance of scientific evidence accumulated over decades showing abnormalities in the illness and who instead believe CFS is, roughly, malingering.
+Instead of that, you should read this editorial, “All in the Mind?
+Why Critics are Wrong to Deny the Existence of CFS.”

 The sordid history of CFS and the CDC is reviewed by NYT reporter David Tuller in this article.